-- Respiratory embarrassment, depending on the extent and thickness of the membrane in relation to the caliber of the airway - > Rarely, the membrane extends into the bronchi, which is invariably fatal man 070 of partoneo, apriliona of the majingorachear area occurs in the absence of tonsillopharyngeal involvement, but in about 10% of patients, there is secondary downward spread from the pharynx.
+- Varying degrees of hoarseness - Stridor - Respiratory embarrassment, depending on the extent and thickness of the membrane in relation to the caliber of the airway - Rarely, the membrane extends into the bronchi, which is invariably fatal

+In terver man eve of parents, apprendix of the larying of the acceleration in the absence of tonsillopharyngeal involvement, but in about 10% of patients, there is secondary downward spread from the pharynx.
 Varying degrees of hoarseness, stridor, and respiratory embarrassment occur, depending on the extent and thickness of the membrane in relation to the caliber of the airway.
 Young children are at higher risk of compromise because of small airways.
 Rarely, the membrane extends into the bronchi, resulting in a virtual cast of the airway, which is invariably fatal.